hashxim/hconMD/Work_MD/SPAC - Introduction.md

 # Definition
 Special Purpose Acquisition Companies (SPAC) also known as Blank check companies offer private businesses a fast-track to going public that bypasses traditional IPO Process.
 SPACs are public shell companies that exist for single purpose - finding a private company and taking it to a market quickly.

+## History
+In early days in 1980s, the precursor of today's SPACs were called blind pools.
+They had shady repor

 ## How SPACs work
 In order to take company public, a SPAC will merge with the private company.
 The company then get a spot in the exchange and a **new ticker**.
 After merger, investor who own shares in the blank check company now owns a piece of the new entity and the founders of the SPAC get a large part of it too.
 SPACs are mostly owned by veteran corporate leaders and big investors, private equity firms and usually smaller amount of shares are available for the public.